 Many of the landowning class also found their wealth multiplying many times over.
 When Rome annexed a slice of territory, it often set aside some of the conquered territory as public land.
 Some of this was then parcelled out to ordinary citizens, who settled it as colonists, but much of it was leased out to individual landowners, whether Roman or Italian.
 These landowners either sub-let individual plots to ordinary farmers or formed them into estates worked by slaves.
 In this way some families built up landholdings throughout Italy.
 It is easy to see that the families with the best contacts and most influence within the Roman government – the senators, and above all the nobiles – were best placed to benefit most from this practice.

-From the beginning of the second century, Rome’s many foreign conquests led to massed waves of war captives flooding the slave-markets of Rome and Italy.
+From the the second century, Rome’s many foreign conquests led to massed waves of war captives flooding the slave-markets of Rome and Italy (see more on the growth of slavery, below).
 Slave labour became cheaper than before, and this, coupled with new, more efficient (and ruthless) methods of utilizing slave labour to work the large estates, made them much more productive than before.
 As a result, the produce from such estates was cheaper than than that from the small farms of ordinary citizens.

 These developments enriched the estate owners while squeezing the smaller farmers, many of whom had to sell up and become landless workers in the big cities, above all Rome.
 The last two centuries of the Republic saw the emergence of a huge proletarian class in Rome, on a scale not to be seen again until the industrial towns of modern times.
 Crowded tenement buildings took over whole districts of the city.
 These are often shoddily built; they regularly collapsed, killing the apartment holders and any unwary passers by.
 Fires were a common hazard in the congested streets.
 Private fire brigades emerged.
 Organized crime took hold, with the rise of gangs, linked to unscrupulous politicians, terrorising Romans both rich and poor.
 It was in this period that the practice began of ambitious politicians organising free bread to be doled out to supporters, and organizing gladiatorial combats and wild animal spectacles to curry favour with the masses.